History of Tunisia under French rule: Economic advance

 The transportation system was developed by the construction of railroads and highways, as well as sea ports.
 Already by 1884 the Compagnie du Bône-Guelma had built a rail line running from Tunis west 1,600 km to Algiers, passing through the fertile Medjerda river valley near Beja and over the high tell.
 Eventually rail lines were built all along the coast from the northwest at Tabarka to Bizerte, to Tunis and Sousse, to Sfax and Gabès; inland routes went from the coastal ports to Gafsa, to Kasserine, and to El Kef.
 Highways were also constructed.
 Geologists from French mining companies scrutinized the land for hidden resources, and invested in various projects.
 Railroads and ports often became ancillary developments to mining operations.
 Among the deposits discovered and extracted for export, phosphates (a salt of phosphoric acid, used chiefly as fertilizer) became the most important, mined near the south-central city of Gafsa.
 One company was awarded the concession to develop the mines and build the railroad, another to construct the port facilities at Sfax.
 The Compagnie des Phosphates et Chemins de Fer de Gafsa became the largest employer and taxpayer in the Protectorate.
 Iron and other minerals including zinc, lead, and copper, were also first profitably mined during the French era.

-Tunisian nationalists would complain that these improvements, e.g., the rail and mining operations, were intended to benefit primarily France; the French profited most, and the employment opportunities were open more to French colons than to Tunisians.
+Tunisian nationalists complained that these improvements, e.g., the rail and mining operations, were intended primarily to benefit France.
+The French profited most, and the employment opportunities were open more to French colonists than to Tunisians.
 French companies provided their own engineers, technicians, managers, and accountants, and most of the skilled work force.
 Another major grievance of nationalist critics regarded the 'flood' of cheap manufactured goods entering the Tunisian market.
-This competition worked havoc with the large artisan class, until then in good health and vigor, who made comparable goods by hand according to tradition.
+This competition wreaked havoc with the large artisan class, until then in good health and vigor, who made comparable goods by hand according to tradition.
 Here, the French did no more than passively introduce into Tunisia the fruits of advanced production techniques, and then let neutral market forces wreck their destruction on the local merchants, who could not compete on price.